7 Engagement Ring Trends You'll See in 2021

 Kwiat Marquise diamond engagement ring with sapphire halo, from $3,750, Kwiat.com

 Rose Cut Diamond Engagement Rings

 Calling all old souls: This engagement ring trend is a true throwback.
 Popular in the 1500s, rose cut diamonds have a flat bottom and a domed top and resemble the shape of a rose bud.
 Since these antique diamonds are less faceted and lack the pavillion (read: the pointy bottom) of more complex cuts, their sparkle tends to look glassy and less brilliant than more modern options.
+Fun fact: Lily Collins recently got engaged with one.
+Another fun fact?
 Besides the obvious sentimental value of these old world sparklers, rose cut diamonds also look larger than their actual carat weights due to their flat bottoms, meaning you get more bang for your buck.

 Harvey Owen Kew rose-cut diamond engagement ring, Inquire for Details, HarveyOwen.com

 Grace Lee pear rose cut ring, $5,880, GraceLee.com

 Cathy Waterman Diamond Waves engagement ring, $14,680, TwistOnline.com

 Rosey West Dew Drop Rose Cut Diamond Solitaire engagement ring, from $3,925, RoseyWest.com

 Sofia Zakia Wandering Star rose cut diamond engagement ring, $2,850, CatbirdNYC.com